Personalized Reward Learning with Interaction-Grounded Learning (IGL): Empirical Evaluations

 \subsection{Fairness in Facebook News Recommendation}

 Personalized reward learning is the key to more fair recommender systems.
 Previous work~\citep{neophytou2022revisiting} suggests that inconsistent performance in recommender systems across user subgroups arises due to differences in user communication modalities.
 We now test this hypothesis in the setting of Facebook news recommendation.
-Our simulations are built on a dataset~\citep{fb_dataset} of all posts by the official Facebook pages of 3 popular news outlets (Fox News, The Huffington Post and TIME Magazine) that span the political spectrum.
+Our simulations are built on a dataset~\citep{fb_dataset} of all posts by the official Facebook pages of 5 popular news outlets (ABC News, CBS News, CNN, Fox News and The New York Times) that span the political spectrum.
 Posts range from May to November 2016 and contain text content information, as well as logged interaction counts, which include comments and shares, as well as diverse click-based reactions (see~\cref{fig:fb_react}).

 Constructing a hand-engineered reward signal using these feedbacks is difficult, and Facebook itself came under fire for utilizing reward weights that disproportionately promote toxic, low quality news.
 One highly criticized iteration of the reward ranking algorithm treated emoji reactions as five times more valuable than likes~\citep{fb_emoji}.
 Future iterations of the ranking algorithm promoted comments, in an attempt to bolster ``meaningful social interactions''~\citep{fb_meaningful}.
-Our experiments evaluate the performance of CB algorithms using these two reward functions, referring to them as \texttt{CB-emoji} and \texttt{CB-comment}.
+Our experiments evaluate the performance of CB algorithms~\citep{li2010contextual} using these two reward functions, referring to them as \texttt{CB-emoji} and \texttt{CB-comment}.